 The nave, western chancel and chancel arch are early C12.
 Aisles and tower are late C12, though much of the former is now C14.
 The chancel was extended in the C13.

-Peasmarsh lies on the crest of the ridge between the river Tillingham and the Rother, with the church at its southern end, near Peasmarsh Place.
+Peasmarsh lies on the crest of the ridge between the river Tillingham and the Rother, with the church away from the village at its southern end, near Peasmarsh Place.
 The nave and western chancel are both of c1100 and between them is a chancel arch of ironstone, with a distorted round head and moulded abaci with bands of arrowheads.
 On the west side of each respond is a relief of a couchant lion in reddish stone; like others on the outside of the chancel (see below), these at first sight appear integral, but they have been dated on stylistic grounds to 1080-90 (www.crsbi.ac.uk retrieved on 15/4/2013), so they are more likely to have been set here at a later date.
 There are visible links to three figures set in the exterior of the chancel (see below under 'Figures'), but the origin of all is unknown.
 The nave has an original west window set high and now blocked, which opens into the tower.

 The tower was added in the late C12, as were the aisles.
 The tower arch has chamfered responds with stops beneath the abaci and on the bases and the tower outside has clasping buttresses.
 Some openings have been altered - the lancet bell-openings look original, but the west lancet is C19 and so probably is the south one, as there is the outline of a smaller one above.
 Like others in Sussex, the tower is lower than the nave roof, with a modest broach spire.
 The gabled south aisle is appreciably wider than the north one, but the recent discovery of a small pointed window east of the porch confirms the dimensions are unchanged, as do the roll-moulded jambs of the doorway, though its round head is renewed and until the window was found, it was thought to be reset.
 The narrower lean-to north aisle has a west lancet.
 Both three-bay arcades have heads like the tower arch, together with square piers and bases with simpler stops.
 The easternmost arches have nook-shafts, some missing.